calvingsmith/rhis-builder-satellite/README.md

 ### What's new
 * rhis-builder-satellite now configures user roles, groups and users.
 This supports external users and groups from IdM
 * we got rid of the distinction between *_rhisam and *_user variable sets.
-Only one set now and all the examples are under satellite.example.ca
+Only one set now and all the examples are under satellite.demo.net

-The rhisam configuration defaults are included in the hostvars directory for satellite.example.ca We have set this up so that you can keep the rhisam configurations and add your own configuration through *config_name*_user, see below.
+The rhisam configuration defaults are included in the hostvars directory for satellite.demo.net We have set this up so that you can keep the rhisam configurations and add your own configuration through *config_name*_user, see below.

 ### Deploying an RHIS Satellite environment.